ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 ### Conventions

 - Types are written in capital letters, with underscores instead of spaces and avoiding prepositions.
+- React components that can be shown on the screen start by capital letters.
+- Functions are named in camel case starting by lowercase.
 - Always return new elements in a reducer, never modify existing data (e.g. never do ``array.push(newElement)`` since it would modify the source array).

 ### React